kubeflow/examples/financial_time_series/README.md

 curl https://raw.githubusercontent.com/kubeflow/kubeflow/v${KUBEFLOW_VERSION}/scripts/deploy.sh | bash
 ```

-The script above is actually  the deployment script for minikube but deployed on infrastructure in the cloud instead of your local machine.
+As said before, the script above is  the deployment script for minikube but deployed on infrastructure in the cloud instead of your local machine.
-The reason for this is that we want to focus on the abilities of Kubeflow in this blogpost rather than making sure it is set up securely for a production-like environment.
-If interested, instructions on how to deploy Kubeflow to GKE with authentification can be found on Kubeflow's [getting-started-GKE](https://master.kubeflow.org/docs/started/getting-started-gke/) page.

 Once the script is finished, you should two new folders in your directory.
 ```